unChaz/sci-fi-5e/srd/classes/druid.md

 ###### Nature’s Sanctuary

 When you reach 14th level, creatures of the natural world sense your connection to nature and become hesitant to attack you.
-When a beast or plant creature attacks you, that creature must make a Wisdom saving throw against your druid spell save DC.
+When a beast or plant creature attacks you, that creature must make a Wisdom saving throw against your druid tek skill save DC.
 On a failed save, the creature must choose a different target, or the attack automatically misses.
 On a successful save, the creature is immune to this effect for 24 hours.

 The creature is aware of this effect before it makes its attack against you.

 > #### Sacred Plants and Wood
 >
 > A druid holds certain plants to be sacred, particularly alder, ash, birch, elder, hazel, holly, juniper, mistletoe, oak, rowan, willow, and yew.
-Druids often use such plants as part of a Techcasting focus, incorporating lengths of oak or yew or sprigs of mistletoe.
+Druids often use such plants as part of a Tekcasting focus, incorporating lengths of oak or yew or sprigs of mistletoe.
 >
 > Similarly, a druid uses such woods to make other objects, such as weapons and pulse shields.
 Yew is associated with death and rebirth, so weapon handles for scimitars or sickles might be fashioned from it.
 Ash is associated with life and oak with strength.
 These woods make excellent hafts or whole weapons, such as clubs or Bowstaffs, as well as pulse shields.
 Alder is associated with air, and it might be used for thrown weapons, such as darts or ion daggers.
 >